 Volunteering as an Instructor Trainer is immensely rewarding by getting involved in your regional training you can help to bring on the next generation of BSAC instructors, from assistant instructors and above.

 Each January/February, BSAC runs its popular Instructor Trainer Development Course (ITDC), the key foundation step to teaching on the Instructor Training Scheme.
 The ITDC is a two-day course designed to develop your skills to enable you to observe and to be inducted to teach on events leading to Open Water Instructor, the IFC, OWIC and PIE/TIE.

-You can register your interest in attending next year’s ITDC, pencilled in for early 2018, now by emailing firstname.lastname@example.org You can also find out more about your BSAC Regional Coaching Team and how you can get involved in training in your area by contacting your Regional Coach.
+You can register your interest in attending the next ITDC by emailing firstname.lastname@example.org.
+You can also find out more about your BSAC Regional Coaching Team and how you can get involved in training in your area by contacting your Regional Coach.